Cardiovascular System Heart Vector

 40. The valves of the heart are flaps of fibrous tissue firmly anchored to what?

-Annulus fibrosus cordis, because they are located between the atria and ventricles.
-They are called atrioventricular valves.
+The valves of the heart are anchored to the annulus fibrosus cordis, a ring of fibrous tissue located between the atria and ventricles.
+These are called atrioventricular valves.

 41. What is vasoconstriction?

-Constriction of the smooth muscles in peripheral blood vessels: causes blood pressure to increase even though blood volume is the same.
+Vasoconstriction is the constriction of smooth muscles in peripheral blood vessels, which causes an increase in blood pressure, even though blood volume remains the same.

 42. What is vasodilation?